 Business Etiquette in the Arab Cluster

-One time I was in Abu Dhabi and a potential client invited me to a late dinner.
-He said he’d pick me up at 8:30 pm if I was agreeable to join him.
-I was pretty tired and I had to catch an early morning flight and so I was trying to read whether this Arab acquaintance really wanted me there at dinner or was simply trying to be a hospitable host and concerned about me having to eat dinner on my own.
+Once while I was in Abu Dhabi, a potential client invited me to a late dinner if I was agreeable to join him.
+I was tired and I had to catch an early morning flight and so I was trying to read whether this Arab acquaintance really wanted me there at dinner or was simply trying to be a hospitable host.

-This was one of those interesting things you often have to sort through in a cross-cultural setting.
-As he went on to talk about it, he went on to say that his father, his uncles, and brothers would also be at the dinner.
-I can’t imagine inviting a business acquaintance to a family gathering unless we knew each other really, really well, but as I started to sort it through I thought it was probably important that I go to this dinner with his family.
+This was one of those social situations you have to sort through in a cross-cultural setting.
+As he went on to talk about it, he explained his father, uncles, and brothers would also be at the dinner.
+In American culture, it’s difficult to imagine inviting a business acquaintance to a family gathering unless the parties knew each other well well.
+As I started to sort it through I thought it was probably important that I go to this dinner with his family.
 I went and indeed, it was an extended evening with lots of conversation, food, and several rounds of the hookah pipe being passed around.

 The Arab vs. Western Perspective

 Here are just a few of the biggest contrasts then between the Arab and the Western perspective.

 Family.
 As we read earlier, family and business are intertwined in the cultures of the Arab world.
 Sharing a meal with one’s family as a business associate garners respect and may be a way of seeing whether you are trustworthy.
 Family is the center of everything in the Arab world; comparatively, in much of the Western world family is important, but an individual’s plans don’t have to be determined entirely by the wishes of one’s family.
 In the sphere of friendships, friends are somewhat peripheral to Arabs despite their commitment to social relationships.
 For Westerners, friends are vitally important and may actually be even closer to many Westerners than the extended family is.